 Programs vary.
 Some have minimum charges of 1-1.5 hours per flight.
 Other programs have a minimum number of hours per day you will be charged when you fly.
 For Delta Private Jets, Sentient Jet and VistaJet it varies by size of aircraft.
 If you fly a lot of short flights, you will want to compare this aspect of the different programs.
 Typically 60 minutes is the shortest segment minimum however, some companies have a daily minimum instead or in addition.
 Companies that have only a daily minimum may be better if you make multiple sub-one-hour flights per day.

 Most programs have peak period surcharges that can range as high as 40%.
 In some travel outside the contiguous 48 U.S. States and travel to the Caribbean are charged at international rates.
 Programs typically will provide a list of peak days and blackout days if they have any.
 It can vary widely.
 Delta Private Jets and Flexjet have only 10 peak days while Air Partner has 54 peak days and Jet Linx 58 days.
 With Wheels Up peak days vary based on program.
 JetSuite and Clay Lacy have no blackout or peak days in their programs.
 If you plan to do a lot of flying during holidays and high demand periods, you will want to factor this into your decision.

 14. What’s the lead time for making flight reservations with a jet card?

-Most programs allow you to upgrade or downgrade the size of your plane, so if you need a longer-range plane or need more space, you get upgrade.
+Many programs allow you to upgrade or downgrade the size of your plane, so if you need a longer-range plane or need more space, you can upgrade.
 If you are traveling alone on a short flight, you can downgrade.
-There are sometimes additional fees for upgrading or downgrading, so if you expect to be doing a lot of either, it pays to pay attention to these fees and policies.
+There are sometimes additional interchange fees for upgrading or downgrading, so if you expect to be doing a lot of either, it pays to pay attention to these fees and policies.

 16. What are the policies if I need to cancel a trip with my jet card?